 Bryan Koval is the Housefellow for Morewood Gardens, the residence hall that more than 450 Carnegie Mellon University students call home.
 He also serves as the Assistant Director of Residential Education, as the advisor to the Student Dormitory Council (SDC), and as the coordinator for RA (Resident Assistant) recruitment, selection, training, and assessment.
 Additionally, he oversees social media outreach and education for the Office of Residential Education.

 Bryan completed his undergraduate and graduate studies at Penn State University, in secondary education (2003) and higher education (2008), respectively.
-He is currently pursuing his Doctor of Education in higher education at The George Washington University.
+In 2016, he earned his Doctor of Education in higher education from The George Washington University.